 By the early 20th century, the cost of maintaining a country estate was rising while their economic and social role was fading.
 True to his reputation for public generosity, on Sir James’s death in 1916, Belmont Estate was gifted to Dundee Corporation.

-The stated intention was that the castle serve as a rest home for soldiers returning from war, and that the surrounding grounds be used for the general benefit of Dundee’s citizens.
+The stated intention was that the castle should serve as a rest home for soldiers returning from war, and that the surrounding grounds should be used for the general benefit of Dundee’s citizens.
 In practice there was some flexibility in how this was realised: the castle was leased to the Church of Scotland, which used it as an eventide home, while part of the estate was let to the Scottish Special Housing Association; its successor still operates today as Belmont Camp.

 The earliest known building on the site was a 15th century tower house, once a residence of the Bishops of Dunkeld.